 I am a Licensed Professional Counselor (LPC) in the State of Colorado, a Registered Play Therapist Supervisor (RPT-S), a National Certified Counselor (NCC), and a Certified EMDR Therapist.

 I returned to graduate school when my own children were teenagers and graduated with masters degrees in clinical and school counseling from the University of Northern Colorado in 2012.

 My counseling experience includes individual and group work with adults, children, and families in a mental health agency, elementary and middle school counseling, in-home family therapy for families with children at risk for out-of-home placement, and private practice.

-I currently volunteer for SAVA (Sexual Abuse Victims Advocacy), and Restorative Justice as a way to give back to my community and serve on the Child Sexual Abuse Prevention Taskforce for Voices Carry (Child Advocacy Center) and provide Darkness to Light, Stewards of Children sexual abuse prevention trainings throughout Northern Colorado.
+I currently volunteer for SAVA (Sexual Abuse Victims Advocacy), Restorative Justice, and NOCO HAP (Humanitarian Assistance Program) as a way to give back to my community and also serve on the Child Sexual Abuse Prevention Taskforce for Voices Carry (Child Advocacy Center) and provide Darkness to Light, Stewards of Children sexual abuse prevention trainings throughout Northern Colorado.

 I belong to the following professional organizations: ACA (American Counseling Association), APT (Association for Play Therapy), CAPT (Colorado Association for Play Therapy), CSTA(Colorado Sandplay Therapy Association), EMDRIA (EMDR International Association), and TDI (Therapy Dogs International).

 And the personal experience that also prepares me to do this work: :